-How you choose to handle downsizing your belongings depends on your situation, how long you will be on the road and your level of attachment to your stuff.
-If you want extra cash for van life, consider selling items you don’t use or need.
+How you choose to handle downsizing your belongings depends on your situation, how long you will be on the road, and your level of attachment to your stuff.

 What To Do With Your Home

 If you own your home, you’ll need to decide what to do with it.
-If you love your house and don’t want to sell, considering renting it out.
+If you love your house and don’t want to sell it, consider renting it out.
 It will help cover your bills (and maybe even bring in some extra money).
-Plus when you are done with van life, it will make your transition back to your homebase pretty painless.
+Plus when you are done with van life, it will make your transition back to your home base pretty painless.

 Another option is to rent out a single room to someone you trust, like a friend or family member.
 They get to live there alone while you’re traveling (what a score!), and you get to rest easy knowing that someone is taking care of your house.